Today's Articles

 Cone was not entirely focused on ethnicity: "Being black in America has little to do with skin color.
 Being black means that your heart, your soul, your mind, and your body are where the dispossessed are."
 (Black Theology and Black Power, p.
 151) humanity is whole, and cannot be isolated into racial and national groups.
 In his 1998 essay "White Theology Revisited," Cone retained his earlier strong critique of the White church and white man for ignoring or failing to address the problem of race.

 Womanist theologians, such as Delores Williams, have critiqued Cone for both male-centered languages and for not including the experiences of black women in his sources.
-Williams, in 1993, acknowledged in a footnote in her book Sisters in the Wilderness that Cone has modified exclusive language for reprinting his works and acknowledged the issues with the previous language.
+Williams, in 1993, acknowledged in a footnote in her book Sisters in the Wilderness that Cone had modified exclusive language for reprinting his works and acknowledged the issues with the previous language.
 However, she argues that he did not use the experiences of African American women in his method and, therefore, still needed to deal with the sexism of his work.
 Other critiques of Cone's theological positions focused on the need to rely more heavily on sources reflecting the black experience in general, on Cone's lack of emphasis on reconciliation within the context of liberation, and his ideas of God and theodicy.

 Aspects of Cone's theology were controversial in the political context of the 2008 US presidential campaign as Jeremiah Wright, at that time pastor of then-candidate Barack Obama, noted that Cone's theology had inspired him.
-Some scholars of black theology noted that controversial quotes by Wright may not necessarily represent black theology.
+Some scholars of Black theology noted that controversial quotes by Wright may not necessarily represent Black theology.

 Cone responded to these alleged controversial comments by noting that he was generally writing about historic white churches and denominations that did nothing to oppose slavery and segregation rather than any white individual.
 Cone was the Charles Augustus Briggs Distinguished Professor of Systematic Theology at Union Theological Seminary in the City of New York until his death.
 He and his wife had two sons and two daughters.
 James Hal Cone died on April 28, 2018.